 To celebrate this pioneering sound, we gathered a handful of our favorite tracks by various artists throughout the history of the LA beat scene to date.
 Want to make your own LA beat scene track?
 Output has you covered: Each song below is paired with a Brain Waves Kit that has similar sounds.
 Let’s dive into this genre’s unique production traits!

 Don’t have Arcade?
-Download it today, free for 30 days, to check out Brain Waves and other sounds for yourself!
+Download it today and get a free trial to check out Brain Waves and other sounds for yourself!

 Flying Lotus: “Do the Astral Plane”

 A decade-plus after its release, “Do the Astral Plane” — from 2010’s Cosmogramma — remains one of the funkiest tracks Flying Lotus has ever released.
 Much of this is thanks to the snappy drums and a digitally crushed bassline that keeps it moving.

 The most consistent elements are the kick, snare, a clattering hi-hat loop, and the bass.
 They keep the track grounded while other parts (the vocal samples that open the song, the strings) come and go.

 If you like this song, use this Brain Waves Kit: The swaying drums and fat synths in “Inferno.”

 Nosaj Thing: “Lords”

 The closing track from Nosaj Thing’s superb 2009 debut album Drift is “Lords.”
 Aside from the choppy sampled choir, the most prominent element you’ll notice is that fizzing bass synth, ricocheting up and down the octave.

 Around the 1:30 mark, check out how the bass doesn’t immediately jump between the low and high notes.
 Rather, it glides between them, creating a bending effect in the low end.
 This can be achieved by adjusting the portamento setting on the bass synth or sampled instrument.